Izhido/SlipNFrag/README.md

 * **MacOS**: Desktop version for MacOS.
 Plays in both Intel and Apple Silicon machines.
 Also playable with keyboard, mouse, and Xbox One controller.

-* **OXR**: VR version that runs as a standalone application in Meta Quest devices (1, 2, Pro, 3, 3s).
+* **XR**: VR version that runs as a standalone application in Meta Quest devices (1, 2, Pro, 3, 3s).
 Uses OpenXR / Vulkan to render the game.
 Playable with the controllers supplied with your VR device.

 * **PCXR**: VR version that runs in Windows as a PCVR application, that sends its output to a connected Meta Quest device (same as above).
 Uses the OpenXR runtime exposed by the Meta Quest Link app, and renders using Vulkan.
 Playable also using the controllers supplied with your VR device.